lmweber/lmweber.github.io/pages/research_interests.md

 ### Differential analyses

-Methods for differential analyses are frequently used for exploratory analyses in high-throughput genomics data -- for example identifying differentially abundant (DA) subpopulations of cells, or differential states (DS) within cell populations.
+Methods for differential analyses are frequently used for exploratory analyses in high-throughput genomics data -- for example identifying differentially abundant (DA) subpopulations of cells, or differential states (DS) of expression within cell populations.
 I have been involved with several projects to develop improved methods for DA and DS analyses in mass cytometry (CyTOF) data.

 Key papers: